Annapolis DUI Lawyer

 - If your BAC is 0.08 or higher it is considered a per se violation of driving under the influence.

-An experienced DUI lawyer in Annapolis will understand how the presumptions correspond to the BAC and can assist you by getting the charges against you reduced or dropped.
+An experienced attorney will understand how the presumptions correspond to the BAC and can assist you by getting the charges against you reduced or dropped.